20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Firoz Farsan

-An absolute hidden gem, Firoz Farsan is a takeaway-only place, extremely popular for its patrel biryani, which is a biryani without rice.
+An absolute hidden gem, Firoz Farsan is a takeaway-only place that is extremely popular for its patrel biryani, which is a biryani without rice.
 Yes, you read it right, this patrel biryani preparation doesn't use rice, cooked with patrel leaves and chicken.
-It is extremely popular and absolutely worth the hype.
-They sell the biryani per kilo starting from INR 300.
-Apart from this they also have your usual chicken and mutton biryani as well.
+It is extremely popular and worth the hype.
+They sell the biryani per kilo, starting from INR 300.
+Apart from this, they also have your usual chicken and mutton biryani as well.

 Price For Two: INR 400 (approx.)